noahehall/theBookOfNoah/_javascript.md

       - Class constructors and getters/settings cannot be async.
     3. easily run multiple async logic in serial/parallel
     4. easily make requests in parallel but take action in order they were called
+    5. use them on every promise-returning function!
+Not only do they make your code tider, but it makes sure that function will always return a promise.
 #### examples
   **async arrow function**
     ```